We’re so excited for your engagement session!

 If you don’t wear a lot of makeup every day, don’t feel like you need to layer it on.
 Maybelline Age Rewind concealer is my personal favorite for a natural looking concealer with great coverage.

 For a warmer weather session, it’s common to feel like you need to “get some sun” before your session.
 Proceed with caution!
 Sunburn and dry, flaking skin never photograph well, and self-tanner can easily make you look too orange.
+In addition, a transparent setting powder can help to combat oily skin.
+I swear by this powder by Rimmel to reduce shine!

 Please feel free to reach out to me ahead of time with any questions or planning ideas!